Dead Space (2008 video game): Game design

 Schofield wanted to create a game that ran counter to Electronic Art's usual output.
 To help guide the team, Schofield often described Dead Space as "Resident Evil in space".
 There are different accounts of the game's relationship with the System Shock series.
 Condrey said that Dead Space was influenced only by System Shock and System Shock 2.
 Co-designer Ben Wanat stated that the team were originally planning a third entry in the System Shock series, and played through the originals for reference, but when Resident Evil 4 was released, they decided to make their own intellectual property based around its gameplay.
 While greatly influenced by Resident Evil 4, Schofield wanted to make the game more active, as the necessity to stop and shoot in Resident Evil 4 often broke his immersion.
 The gameplay balance was aimed somewhere between the faster pace of third-person shooters and the slower pace of horror games.
 Resource management underwent constant tuning and balancing to make the game tense, but not unfair or frustrating.

 Immersion was a core element of the game, with HUD elements being in-universe, and story sequences like cutscenes and audio or video logs playing in real-time.
 In addition, the standard HUD elements were incorporated into the environment with suitable contextual or overt in-game explanations.
 In the team's opinion, the setting was better realised and conveyed as a side effect of this approach.
 A quick turn option was implemented and removed several times during production; it was finally removed because mapping the feature to the last available controller buttons caused test players to turn, accidentally, during dangerous situations.
-The Microsoft Windows version of the control scheme went through several different configurations, with the team wanting the best possible configuration for mouse and keyboard.
+The Windows version of the control scheme went through several different configurations, with the team wanting the best possible configuration for mouse and keyboard.

 One of the founding gameplay principles was "strategic dismemberment", the focus on severing limbs to kill enemies.
 This distinguished Dead Space from the majority of shooters, which instead placed focus on headshots, or allowed volleys of weapons fire against enemies.
 Weapons accuracy and enemy behaviour were adjusted around this concept.
 For example, enemies became enraged by traditional headshots and charged at the player, rather than being killed instantly.
-A two-person co-op multiplayer option was prototyped over a three month period, but was eventually cut so that the team could focus on making a polished single-player experience.
+A two-person co-op multiplayer option was prototyped over a three-month period, but was eventually cut so that the team could focus on making a polished single-player experience.